How Our Aviation Lawyers Can Help You

 Aviation Law Expertise

 Colorado native, Joseph LoRusso, heads up our aviation law department.
 After attending the United States Air Force Academy and graduating from Metro State University of Denver, he received his Juris Doctorate at Washburn University School of Law in Topeka, Kansas.
-Joseph is passionate about aviation and has vast experience in the field.
+Joseph is passionate about aviation and is an active pilot.
+As a pilot, Joseph provides transition training in tailwheel bush aircraft; he airshows in a handful of warbirds; he crews an atmospheric research Learjet; and he remains current in a mix of Citations and Learjets.
 Prior to law school, Joseph founded and owned northern Colorado’s premier flight school, and while instructing there, he also worked as an aviation broker for both jet and prop airplanes.

 Experience is important when choosing an attorney for your aviation law matter.
 The entire team at Ramos Law provides the highest level of legal service and is dedicated to helping you navigate your complex situation to achieve the best results possible.